Get us in your inbox

 Advertising

 While certainly not the biggest castle in the country, this beautiful example of arts and crafts-style architecture is nonetheless a sight to behold.
 Built on the top of Ossipee Mountain by millionaire Tom Plant in 1918, Castle in the Clouds offers great views of the surrounding natural landscape, including Lake Winnipesaukee.
-Visitors take a trolley up the mountain to reach the premise.
+Visitors take a trolley up the mountain to reach the premises.

 Advertising